 At the end of the surgery, you should have a complete set of teeth and a natural-looking smile.

-Recovery and Bonding
+Recovery and Bonding After Dental Implants

 The first week or so following surgery, you will recuperate from your dental implant procedure.
 Generally, Baltimore patients are surprised at how little pain they have after treatment.

 The main reason is that dental implants deal mostly with bone rather than the gum tissue, so there is less of the tingling, swelling, and bruising that comes with a procedure such as wisdom tooth extraction.
-Most people can manage discomfort with an over-the-counter medication such as Tylenol.
+Most people can manage discomfort with over-the-counter medication such as Tylenol.

 The temporary crowns you receive are meant as placeholders.
 They give you a complete smile as the bone in your jaw grows around your dental implants.
 This process creates a strong and stable foundation for the crowns that you will eventually have and usually, takes about two months.

-Concluding the Dental Implant Procedure
+Concluding Your Dental Implant Procedure